White Island eruption: Americans Rick and Ivy Reed endure multiple surgeries but in 'good spirits'

 "We are just taking everything one day at a time.
 We can't thank everyone enough for the overwhelming love and support."

-There were 47 people on the island at the time of the eruption, which has killed 15 people according to New Zealand Police.
+There were 47 people on the island at the time of the eruption, which has killed 15 people according to the New Zealand Police.

 Another 15 people remain in hospital across New Zealand, while a further 13 patients have been transferred to hospitals in Australia.